 My debut novel, Gorgito’s Ice Rink, was published in 2014.
 My second novel, Counterfeit!, was published in 2016.
 It is the first in a series of thrillers set in the sometimes murky world of international pharmaceuticals.
 The second part of the series, Deception!, was published in summer 2017.
-I am currently working on the final part, Corruption!, which is due out in summer 2018.
+The final part, Corruption!, is due out any day now.

 Having left Birmingham to study in London, I lived for more than twenty years in Wilmington, Kent.
 In 2007, I moved to the South West of England, where I live with my husband, Michael, in a converted granary sited picturesquely on the banks of, and occasionally within the path of, a small stream.
 In 2012, I closed down my technical consultancy in order to concentrate full-time on my writing.
 In the same year, I graduated from Exeter University with an MA in Creative Writing

 I am the editor of the Chudleigh Phoenix Community Magazine, a monthly online newsletter.
 I am a member of the Chudleigh Writers’ Circle, ExeterWriters, West of England Authors and ALLi (The Alliance of Independent Authors).
 I spend far too much time on Facebook and Twitter, but have met some wonderful members of the writing community as a result.

 When I am not writing, I am a keen reader and singer (I am a member of several local choirs).
 I also enjoy live theatre of any kind, share with my husband a love of fine dining, and am a real sucker for the kind of country house hotel where you can kick off your shoes and curl up with a book in front of a log fire.